piers-sinclair/pierssinclair.github.io/_posts/2024-12-26-Durable-Dotnet-The-Dry-Trap.md

 ### Scenario #1 - The Product Class

-Let's say we are building a system for processing orders in an online store.
-To represent an order we have a `Product` class:
+Let's say we are building a system for managing products.
+To represent an product we have a `Product` class:

 ```csharp
 public class Product